PraFFL: A Preference-Aware Scheme in Fair Federated Learning: Problem Formulation

-There are three difficulties in solving Eq. (\ref{basic}). \begin{enumerate}[(I)] \item We have no prior knowledge of the Pareto front shape.
-According to \cite{boyd2004convex}, a weight-sum optimization only works when the Pareto front is convex.
-Eq. (\ref{basic}) cannot provide all Pareto optimal solutions in the direction of preference vectors when the Pareto front is concave \rev{(illustrated in Figure \ref{fig:tch}(a))}. \item The data distribution among different clients is heterogeneous, that is, their Pareto fronts are also different (depending on each client's data distribution). \item \rev{Optimizing the system via Eq. (\ref{basic}) may leak client privacy because the preference information of each client is included in the model aggregation process of clients.}
+Although our proposed preference-aware learning framework (Eq. (\ref{basic})) takes client preferences into account, there are three difficulties in obtaining high-quality Pareto front by Eq. (\ref{basic}): \begin{enumerate}[(I)] \item We have no prior knowledge of the Pareto front shape.
+According to \cite{boyd2004convex}, a weight-sum function in Eq. (\ref{basic}) only works when the Pareto front is convex.
+Eq. (\ref{basic}) cannot guarantee the Pareto optimal solution is in the direction of preference vector when the Pareto front is concave (illustrated in Fig. \ref{fig:tch}(a)). \item The data distribution among different clients is heterogeneous, that is, their Pareto fronts are also different (depending on each client's data distribution). \item Optimizing the system via Eq. (\ref{basic}) may leak preference information of clients (e.g., data reconstruction attack \cite{singhal2021federated}) because preference vectors are used as input data. \end{enumerate}